wrapl/minilang/docs/tutorial/chapter03.rst

 Sequences
 ---------

 Given a *sequence* of values, we can evaluate a block of code for each value in the sequence.
-There are a number of different sequence types in Minilang including lists, maps, sets, are more.
+There are a number of different sequence types in Minilang including lists, maps, sets, and more.
 Minilang also provides methods for forming new sequences from existing sequences by transforming or filtering values.
 This will described in more detail later, for now we will consider ranges, lists and maps.

 Ranges
 ......